Jeong Yim: The lack of historical documentation by Cheung Hung-sing

-With a deeper look into China's history, one will know that Cheung Yim's Fut San Hung Sing Kwoon was well known to the Chinese Government for being a revolutionary martial arts school.
-This school was known to be part of the Hung Mun, the most despised Secret Society in the eyes of the Qing Empire, and capture suffered mandated instant beheadings (No Trial at all)for anyone connected to the Hung Mun Secret Society.
-Therefore, possessing any documentation or literature that could end your life instantly was not a smart idea for members of the Hung Sing Kwoon.
-As a result, their history had to be passed down orally until the 1950s with Premier Zhou En Lai's (also a Hung Sing Disciple) personal instructions for Chen Yilin of the Fut San Hung Sing Kwoon (Student of Chan Ngau-sing) to officially document their history and was even given permission to mention Monk Ching Cho Wo Sheung in what is called "100 years, from Beginning To End,History of the Fut San Hung Sing Kwoon.
+Cheung Yim's Fut San Hung Sing Kwoon was well known to the Chinese Government for being a revolutionary martial arts school.
+This school was known to be part of the Hung Mun, to which the Qing Empire was vehemently opposed, and any member captured suffered mandated instant beheadings.
+Therefore members of the Hung Sing Kwoon avoided written documentation, and as a result, their history had to be passed down orally until the 1950s.
+At this time, Premier Zhou En Lai's (a Hung Sing Disciple) instructioned Chen Yilin, a Student of Chan Ngau-sing, to officially document their history in what is called "100 years, from Beginning To End, History of the Fut San Hung Sing Kwoon."

 According to various sources, Cheung Yim parents were killed when he was very young (most likely due to revolutionary fighting) and was placed under the care of his uncle, Jeong Kwan.
 When Cheung Yim was 7 or 8 years old he was a student of Li Yau-san.
 When Cheung Yim was 12 years old (1836), his uncle became unable to care of him, so he asked Li Yau-san's top senior student Chan Heung who had just returned from studying with Choy Fook 蔡褔, to take him in.
 Chan Heung is internationally recognized as the first founder of the Choy Lee Fut martial arts system, with Cheung Hung Sing as being the co-founder.